laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/pages/thank-you.md

   description: Thank you for subscribing to PixelPenWords.
 Confirm your email to receive thoughtful writing, projects, tools, and field notes from PixelPenWords.
 ---

-> Thanks for subscribing!

-### Please check your inbox to confirm.
+> Please check your inbox to confirm.
 If it hasn’t arrived in a few minutes, check spam or promotions.

-### *Glad you're here.*
+> Glad you're here.

 ---